kcao1199/Cao_Robertson-MADA-Project/data/raw-data/README.md

 'WELLCHILD'=	DID TEEN RECEIVE AN 11-12 YEAR OLD WELL CHILD EXAM OR CHECK-UP?

 This raw data contains errors from human collection and must be cleaned.
-Not all of the data columns may eb kept in the processed data folder.
+Not all of the data columns may be kept in the processed data folder.